Criticism of multiculturalism: Netherlands

 Legal philosopher Paul Cliteur attacked multiculturalism in his book The Philosophy of Human Rights.
 Cliteur rejects all political correctness on the issue: Western culture, the Rechtsstaat (rule of law), and human rights are superior to non-Western culture and values.
 They are the product of the Enlightenment.
 Cliteur sees non-Western cultures not as merely different but as anachronistic.
-He sees multiculturalism primarily as an unacceptable ideology of cultural relativism, which would lead to acceptance of barbaric practices, including those supposedly brought to the Western World by immigrants.
-Cliteur lists infanticide, torture, slavery, oppression of women, homophobia, racism, anti-Semitism, gangs, female genital cutting, discrimination by immigrants, suttee, and the death penalty.
-Even though a lot of these practices are heavily associated with the Western World.
+He sees multiculturalism primarily as an unacceptable ideology of cultural relativism, which would lead to acceptance of barbaric practices, including those brought to the Western World by immigrants.
+Cliteur lists honor killings, torture, oppression of women, homophobia, racism, anti-Semitism, gangs, female genital cutting, discrimination by immigrants, and the death penalty.
 Cliteur compares multiculturalism to the moral acceptance of Auschwitz, Joseph Stalin, Pol Pot and the Ku Klux Klan.

 In 2000, Paul Scheffer—a member of the Labour Party and subsequently a professor of urban studies—published his essay "The multicultural tragedy", an essay critical of both immigration and multiculturalism.
 Scheffer is a committed supporter of the nation-state, assuming that homogeneity and integration are necessary for a society: the presence of immigrants undermines this.
 A society does have a finite "absorptive capacity" for those from other cultures, he says, but this has been exceeded in the Netherlands.
-He cites failure to assimilate, ethnic segregation, adaptation problems such as school drop-out and unemployment which lead to higher than average crime rates (see immigration and crime), and opposition to secularism among a small number of Dutch Muslims and Muslim immigrants as the main problems resulting from immigration.
+He specifically cites failure to assimilate, spontaneous ethnic segregation, adaptation problems such as school drop-out, unemployment, and high crime rates (see immigration and crime), and opposition to secularism among Muslim immigrants as the main problems resulting from immigration.